losephjambert/Sprint-Challenge-Single-Page-Apps/README.md

 - [x]  Explain benefit(s) using `client-side routing`?

-> Answer: Loading with perceptively seem quicker on the user end because there is no page refresh.
+> Answer: load times are perceived as faster by the client because there is no page refresh between routes.

 ## Project Set Up